FOR IMMEDIATE RELEASE: June 20, 2012

 In addition to providing essential health care, community health centers also provide high-quality jobs in communities nationwide.
 In 2010, they employed more than 131,000 staff including 9,600 physicians, 6,400 nurse practitioners, physicians’ assistants, and certified nurse midwives, 11,400 nurses, 9,500 dental staff, 4,200 behavioral health staff, and more than 12,000 case managers and health education, outreach, and transportation staff.
 Since the beginning of 2009, health centers have added more than 18,600 new full-time positions in many of the nation’s most economically distressed communities.
 The funding awards announced today will infuse critical dollars into health centers and their surrounding communities, enhancing health centers’ ability to serve more patients and creating thousands of jobs across the country.

 A copy of Sen. Schumer’s letter appears below:

 The Honorable Kathleen Sebelius

 Washington, DC 20201

-I am pleased to write in support of the application submitted by Oak Orchard Community Health Center for funding under the Health Resources and Services Administration’s New Access Point Program.
-Such funding will enable Oak Orchard Community Health Center to establish a satellite site that will provide comprehensive primary health services to the underserved residents of Wyoming County.
+I am pleased to write in support of the application submitted by the Hudson Headwaters Health Network, Inc. for funding under the Health Resources and Services Administration’s New Access Point Program.
+Such funding will enable the Hudson Headwaters Health Network to establish a new section 330 community health center in Clinton County.